 What is multi-tenant architecture?
 And why was it so useful for Atlassian?

-What is a multi-tenant architecture?
+What is multi-tenant architecture?

 A multi-tenant database architecture is a type of software architecture that allows for isolating tenants while letting them use the same infrastructure, database, or computing resources.
-Although the tenants share the same software, they know nothing about each other, they can’t access someone else’s data, and their own data is fully confidential.
+Although the tenants share the same software, they know nothing about each other, they can’t access someone else’s data, and their data is fully confidential.

 While the level of access for each tenant may differ, the functionality may differ too.
 In this way, each tenant may set up custom functionality and use the same app with different features.

-- Cloud storage services like Google Drive and Dropbox
+• Cloud storage services like Google Drive and Dropbox

-- Communication apps like Slack and Zoom
+• Communication apps like Slack and Zoom

-- Task management apps like Jira and Trello
+• Task management apps like Jira and Trello

-- Marketing software like HubSpot
+• Marketing software like HubSpot

 If you want to offer your SaaS product to multiple users, you need to choose either a single-tenant or multi-tenant architectural model.